Jor2611/task-manager/README.md

    PG_PASSWORD=postgres_test_password
    ALLOWED_ORIGINS=*
    ```
    Note: These are the environment configurations to work with Docker Compose.
-If you're not using Docker, you may need to adjust these settings according to your local PostgreSQL setup.
+If you're not using Docker Compose, you may need to adjust these settings according to your local PostgreSQL setup.
 4. Build app
      ```bash
    npm run build